Earthquake Retrofitting Services for Unreinforced Masonry Buildings (URM)

 - Strengthening unreinforced masonry with composite materials

-Optimum Seismic is full-service, providing expert engineering analysis and design, steel fabrication and construction for earthquake retrofit projects.
+Optimum Seismic is a recognized expert in steel fabrication and construction in the state of California.
 Our team has decades of experience working with clients to customize programs that match their goals and needs.
-We blend today’s needs with future possibilities to engineer an optimal retrofit solution.
+Let us engineer an optimal retrofit solution for your building.